artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 {{< figure src="../assets/21_k6cloud-tiers-table.png" caption="Figure 2.8 k6 Cloud subscription tiers" >}}

-As seen in Figure 2.8, if the user were subscribed to Tier 1 and wanted to run a continuous 30 minute test, they would need to upgrade to the next tier or settle for the 15 minute limit.
-If they wanted to simulate 2000 virtual users, Tier 3 would be the only option even if the test lasted 15 minutes or less.
-Although the user’s testing needs span multiple tiers, they would be forced to choose the least restrictive option and could possibly be overpaying for functionality they do not need.
+As seen in Figure 2.8, if the user were subscribed to Tier 1 and wanted to run a continuous 30-minute test, they would need to upgrade to the next tier or settle for the 15 minute limit.
+If they wanted to simulate 2000 virtual users, Tier 3 would be the only option even if the test lasted 15-minutes or less.
+Although the user’s testing needs span multiple tiers, they would be forced to choose the least restrictive option and could be overpaying for functionality they do not need.

-The subscription-based model these companies use locks users into only simulating a certain amount of virtual users, restricts them into tests of a certain length, and limits the amount of total tests performed over a given time period.
+The subscription-based model these companies use locks users into only simulating a certain amount of virtual users, restricts them to tests of a certain length, and limits the number of total tests performed over a given period.
 Large companies do not have to choose; they can simply select the most expensive option as long as it gets the job done.
-Small and medium-sized companies do not have this luxury; they must make a choice between testing needs and budget.
+Small and medium-sized companies do not have this luxury; they must choose between testing needs and budget.

 {{< figure src="../assets/23_saas-table.png" caption="Figure 2.9 Software-as-a-service (SaaS) vendor features" >}}